 Copies of two documents with a parent’s name and the current address can include:

-• Recent utility bills, phone bills, lease agreement or mortgage statement
+- Recent utility bills, internet bills, phone bills, lease agreement or mortgage statement

-• Copies of car registration, insurance, or driver’s license
+- Copies of car registration, car insurance, or driver’s license

 *Keep a copy of these documents for your records.

-• When you child is placed, the site director may contact you to complete site required paperwork.
+- If your eligible child is placed, the site director will contact you to complete site required paperwork.
 Your child’s teacher will call you in late August to set up a home/school visit and two Beginner’s Days for your child.

 Health Forms

 The state requires updated immunization records and a Medical/Dental Report to be on file at your child’s school in August.
 A copy of a recent physical and dental screening dated within one year of your child’s first school day is valid.
 Give the doctor completed health paperwork to your child’s teacher or site director.
 Make plans early to have these documents ready for August.
-Keep copies for your files.
+Keep copies of this paperwork.

 Classes start in late August, why turn in my application early?

-• To plan enough classrooms and hire the most qualified teachers, we need to know how many students we will have in school.
+To plan enough classrooms and hire the most qualified teachers, we need to know how many students to expect!

-• Earlier placement allows the site to connect with you and give you site paperwork to complete and return – for an easier August!
+- Earlier placement allows the site to connect with you and give you site paperwork to complete and return before school starts– for an easier August!

 When do NC Pre-K students start school?